GeoSn0w/Chaos/README.md

 # Chaos
-Chaos PoC by @S0rryMyBad since he posted it as a photo rather than a source code.
+Chaos PoC by <a href = "https://twitter.com/s0rrymybad">@S0rryMyBad</a> since he posted it as a photo rather than a source code.
 Also cleaned up.